PaulusBilly/cs50x/README.md

 # CS50x - Harvard's Introduction to Computer Science

-This repository documents my journey through Harvard University's CS50x: Introduction to Computer Science course.
+This repository documents my journey through Harvard University's CS50x: Introduction to Computer Science course, taught by the esteemed David J. Malan.
 It serves as a personal record of my progress, understanding, and solutions to the problem sets (PSets) assigned throughout the course.

 ## Repository Structure